 386 E. Black Street P.O.
-Drawer 10072 Rock Hill, SC 29731 www.rock-hill.k12.sc.us T: (803) 981-1000 F: (803) 981-1094
+Drawer 10072 Rock Hill, SC 29731 www.rock-hill.k12.sc.us

+T: (803) 981-1000 F: (803) 981-1094

-December 2019
+December 2021

-Dear Class of 2023-2024,
+Dear Class of 2026,

 Welcome to your high school experience in Rock Hill Schools.
 We are proud of the work you have done to get to this point and are excited to offer you a great many curricular choices as you plan out your final, important years in the district.
-These days, school has become much more flexible; you may choose to graduate early, take your courses online, pursue industry certifications for work, or engage in rigorous, advanced coursework to be college and career ready.
+These days, school has become much more flexible; you may attend face-to-face or attend virtually.
+You may choose to graduate early, take courses online, pursue industry certifications for work, or engage in rigorous, advanced coursework to be college and career ready.
 You have many choices, and those choices are described in this catalog.